rdunnington/website-gen/markdown/resume.md

 	<div class="resume-h2-right">March 2022 to August 2023</div>
 </div>

 * Identified and optimized both code and data sources of Unreal game thread perf problems across a variety of different systems.
-Champion for workflow iteration times, improving PIE performance from 45ms down to 15ms, map load times from 5+ mins to ~30s, and “Heavy PIE” startup times from 30+ mins to less than 1 min.
+Champion for workflow iteration times, improving PIE performance from 45ms down to 15ms, map load times from 5+ mins to ~30s, and out-of-process PIE startup times from 30+ mins to <1 min.
-* Wrote custom tooling and debug systems to support content creators' specific needs around animation, world building, audio, and gameplay systems, including extending existing Unreal systems with new UI and hotkeys.
+* Wrote custom tooling and debug systems to support content creators' specific needs around animation, world building, audio (Wwise), and gameplay systems.
+Extended existing Unreal systems with new UI and hotkeys.
-* Owned the full stack of AI locomotion and animation systems, implementing AI-driven, designer-tweakable, custom movement abilities synced with animation in a networked environment.
+* Owned the full stack of NPC AI, locomotion, and animation systems, implementing behavior tree-driven, designer-tweakable, custom movement abilities synced with animation in a networked environment.
 * Extended the Houdini Engine for Unreal plugin to leverage native landscape spline curves for procgen roads.
 * Champion for test automation, extending the native Unreal framework to simplify writing tests, creating multiple code and BP-oriented tests to lead by example, and integrated them with our automated Jenkins pipeline.
 * Leveraged Unreal replication and RepGraph, minimizing net traffic while providing a compelling real-time, debuggable experience on the client for gameplay systems such as destruction and AI-oriented functionality.